roshankern/brieflow-analysis/README.md

 ## Contributing

 - Core improvements should be contributed back to Brieflow
-- Screen-specific modifications should remain in your forked analysis repository
 - If you have analyzed any of your optical pooled screening data using brieflow-analysis, please reach out and we will include you in the table below!

 ## Examples of brieflow-analysis usage: